umarhassan-mitodl/9.69-spring-2003/content/pages/readings.md

 uid: 71c8fbd7-1ac6-7f9b-e0fc-ef04fbde3b1f
 ---

 The readings listed below are the foundation of this course.
-Where available, journal article abstracts from {{% resource_link "7485eee8-6be5-4b7d-993c-af8ed0e796fb" "PubMed" %}} (an online database providing access to citations from biomedical literature) are included.
+Where available, journal article abstracts from [PubMed](http://www.ncbi.nlm.nih.gov/entrez/query.fcgi?db=PubMed) (an online database providing access to citations from biomedical literature) are included.

 Debate
 ------